-The forward-looking statements contained in this AIF are made as of the date of this AIF and should not be relied upon as representing Acadian's views as of any date subsequent to the date of this AIF.
-Acadian Timber Corp. assumes no obligation to update or revise these forward-looking statements to reflect new information, events, circumstances or otherwise, except as required by applicable law.
+Other risks and factors are discussed in the section entitled "Risk Factors" beginning on page 14.
+Forward-looking information is based on various material factors or assumptions, which are based on information currently available to Acadian.
+Readers are cautioned that the preceding list of material factors or assumptions is not exhaustive.
+Although the forward-looking statements contained in this AIF are based upon what management believes are reasonable assumptions, Acadian cannot assure readers that actual results will be consistent with these forward-looking statements.
+The forward-looking statements contained in this AIF are made as of the date of this AIF based on information currently available to management and should not be relied upon as representing Acadian's views as of any date subsequent to the date of this AIF.
+Acadian assumes no obligation to update or revise these forward-looking statements to reflect new information, events, circumstances or otherwise, except as required by applicable law.